kerbrose/study-plan/college_algebra_and_trigonometry_7th_edition_lial_hornsby_schneider.md

 - in a **contradiction equation** the solution set is the **empty set**, symbolized **∅**. page 108

+- recommanded book George Polya (1887-1985) How to Solve It.

 ### STARTING PAGE 110 QUESTION 23